 - Visual wellness checks of all children will be conducted upon arrival and health related questions may be asked if concerns arise.

-- Staff and children will be monitored throughout the day for signs of illness.
+- Staff and children will be monitored throughout the day for any signs of illness.

 Drop Off and Pick Up